Arnavion/www-arnavion-dev/src/blog/2019-10-20-local-linux-user-tries-freebsd.md

 Of course, this would not be a problem for a program that can parse JSON or XML.

 pfSense also does not appear to have any simple `jq`-like utilities installed by default.
-It does have [`uclcmd`,](https://github.com/allanjude/uclcmd) and I got as far as `netstat -I em0 -bin --libxo json | uclcmd get -f - -j '.statistics.interface'` to get an array of objects, but could get no further on account of `uclcmd`'s non-existent documentation.
+It does have [`uclcmd`,](https://github.com/allanjude/uclcmd){ rel=nofollow } and I got as far as `netstat -I em0 -bin --libxo json | uclcmd get -f - -j '.statistics.interface'` to get an array of objects, but could get no further on account of `uclcmd`'s non-existent documentation.
 I would now need to apply a function like `["received-bytes"]` to each element of the array, and its Github readme hints at the existence of an `each` function, but any attempt to use it made the command segfault.
 I gave up on it.

 &lt;/update&gt;